-Based solely on copies of such forms furnished as provided above, or written representations that no Forms 5 were required, the Corporation believes that during the fiscal year ended June 30, 1999, all Section 16(a) filing requirements applicable to its officers, Directors, and beneficial owners of greater than 10% of its Common Stock were complied with, except that: (i) through inadvertence, two reports relating in the aggregate to eight transactions by James R. Bertelli were not reported on a timely basis, and (ii) through inadvertence, one report relating to one transaction by Vincent A. Mancuso was not reported on a timely basis.
+Based solely on copies of such forms furnished as provided above, or written representations that no Forms 5 were required, the Corporation believes that during the fiscal year ended June 30, 1999, all Section 16(a) filing requirements applicable to its officers, Directors, and beneficial owners of greater than 10% of its Common Stock were complied with, except that: (i) through inadvertence, two reports relating in the aggregate to eight transactions by James R. Bertelli were not reported on a timely basis; (ii) through inadvertence, one report relating to three transactions by Donald Berry was not reported on a timely basis; (iii) through inadvertence, four reports relating to eight transactions by G. Mead Wyman were not reported on a timely basis; and (iv) through inadvertence, one report relating to one transaction by Vincent A. Mancuso was not reported on a timely basis.